We've made them for Halloween, Easter, and any day in between. Now we just need some for Thanksgiving.

 Disclaimer: This post contains Amazon Affiliate links.
-Please see my disclosure for more details.
+Please see my Disclosure Page for more details.

 You want to begin by making the frame for your turkey tail.
 I drew a loopy pattern for my tail; it looked a bit like a bush.
 Make it the size of a whole sheet of construction paper.

 Peel the backing off of one piece of contact paper and place it sticky side up on the table.
 I usually tape down the edges a bit to keep the contact paper from sliding around.
 Place your tail outline and your turkey head face-down on your contact paper.

 Fill in the open part of your turkey tail with your tissue paper bits.
 If you're doing this project with a toddler, go ahead and tear the tissue pieces for them.
 And if you've got a toddler, this really is a perfect Thanksgiving craft to do with them.
 My girls always loved sticking things on contact paper at that age and we made many suncatchers when they were little.

 We've got our turkey suncatchers hanging up on our patio door and they're so bright and cheery.
-We may have to make a few more!
+We may have to make a few more to brighten our windows!

 If you're looking for more Thanksgiving crafts for kids, follow my Thanksgiving for Kids board: